 Provides an opportunity for students to examine key themes in social policy using Australian material.
 The starting point for the course will be the debate over the nature and extent of class, wealth inequality and poverty in Australia.
 The course will then track the extent to which governments in Australia at the national level have attempted and succeeded over the past thirty years in using interventions in social policy fields to reduce the incidence of income poverty and associated inadequacies in the standard of living and quality of life.
 The course will analyse the forces and interests that have limited government efforts to improve the absolute and relative position of the less well-off and the worst-off.

-1. Conceptualise and empirically document inequalities in economic and social conditions and the gender, ethnicity and geographical patterns in these inequalities;
+1. Demonstrate an ability to conceptualise and empirically document inequalities in economic and social conditions and the gender, ethnicity and geographical patterns in these inequalities;

-2. Conceptualise and document the variation in the way these inequalities are perceived and interpreted by organised pressure groups and other participants in the political and policy process
+2. Demonstrate a capacity to critically conceptualise and document the variation in the way these inequalities are perceived and interpreted by organised pressure groups and other participants in the political and policy process

-3. Analyse the key characteristics of government policy and action;
+3. Demonstrate an ability to analyse the key characteristics of government policy and action;

-4. Assess the impact of government policy and action on inequalities in economic and social conditions
+4. Demonstrate a capacity to assess the impact of government policy and action on inequalities in economic and social conditions

-5. Contribute to class discussion and to achieve levels of analytical and written expression appropriate to an upper level undergraduate course.
+5. Demonstrate a capacity to contribute to class discussion and to achieve levels of analytical and scholarly written expression appropriate to an upper level undergraduate social policy course.